ellacc123/SwitchAccesibleApp/README.md

 Built by students at the University of Washington:

-- Ella Cao
-- James Tran
-- Arshita Misra
-- Mishti Dhawan
-- Helen Liu
-- Sneha Birru
+Ella Cao, James Tran, Arshita Misra, Mishti Dhawan, Helen Liu, Sneha Birru